code-423n4/2023-07-lens/README.md

 The ControllableByContract pattern introduced, as it will be used by Governance and ProxyAdmin contracts, the latter being the most critical piece of Lens Protocol's security.

-## Defintion of words and terms in Lens codebase
+## Definition of words and terms in Lens codebase

 - **Delegated Executor:** An address allowed to manage a the social operations of a profile (following, posting, commenting, mirroring, acting).
 This was specially motivated by the use case of holding the profile in a secure wallet (e.g. hardware wallet or multisig), and delegating execution to another wallet (e.g. a hot wallet in your phone).
 - **Transaction Executor:** The msg.sender in a regular transaction, the signer in a meta-transaction.
 Take into account that this can be either the owner of a profile, as well as one of its delegated executors.